PacktPublishing/Linux-Kernel-Debugging/README.md

 We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
 [Click here to download it](https://packt.link/2zUIX).

 ### Known Errata
+- PDF pg 74:
+"For the size_t and ssize_t typedefs (which represent signed and unsigned integers respectively)..." should be:
+"For the size_t and ssize_t typedefs (which represent unsigned and signed integers respectively)..."

 - PDF pg 509:
 It says: "...
 In other words, automatically."